FormidableLabs/use-editable/README.md

 - The `indentation` option may be a number of displayed spaces for indentation.
 This also enables the improved `Tab` key behavior, which will indent the current line or dedent the current line when shift is held (Be aware that this will make the editor act as a focus trap!)
+- The `window` allows to provide a `MutableRefObject<Window>` to other window.
+It's useful when you use React portal to render content in an iframe.

 When `options.indentation` is set then `useEditable` will prevent the insertion of tab characters and will instead insert the specified amount of whitespaces, which makes handling of columns much easier.